AFLplusplus/LibAFL/docs/src/tutorial/tutorial.md

 3. **Run the fuzzer**:

     ```sh
-    cargo fuzz run
+    cargo fuzz run --release
     ```

-    The fuzzer will start, and you should see output like this:

-    ```
-    ...
-    [2025-11-11T12:34:56Z INFO  libafl::events] New Testcase: 0, id: 0, exec_time: 10ms, op: Init
-    ...
-    ```

-    Eventually, the fuzzer will find the crash and save the crashing input in the `crashes` directory.
+    Eventually, after running for a short while, the fuzzer will find the crash and save the crashing input in the `crashes` directory.
+    The baby fuzzer won't restart afterwards.
+This will need a Restating event manager, such as [`LlmpRestartingEventManager`](https://docs.rs/libafl/latest/libafl/events/llmp/restarting/struct.LlmpRestartingEventManager.html).

 ## Conclusion